anvc/scalar-for-unity/README.md

 Represents a single version of a Scalar node.

 ## ScalarRelation
 Represents (in most cases) a relationship between two Scalar nodes.
+Use the ScalarRelations `properties` property to access the annotation's position and/or dimensions, based on its type.